iliaskap12/chess/README.md

 We installed and built on Ubuntu using the following:

 - Ubuntu 21.04 hirsute hippo
-- g++11
+- g++11 or clang-13 (possibly works also with older versions, but it is not tested)
 - -std=c++20
-- cmake version 3.22.1
+- cmake version 3.7+
-- Ninja generator
+- Ninja generator with g++-11 / gmake with clang-13

-We used CMake with FetchContent to include the SGG Library so there souldn't be many dependencies issues - at least
+We used CMake with the vcpkg package manager to include the SGG Library so there shouldn't be many dependencies issues

+- at least
   we didn't face any.
 If OpenGL is missing - a common enough issue on Ubuntu, to install run the following:

 ```
 sudo apt-get update